quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 {% endcomment %}

 If you have seen the source code of `nyesno.cpp`, I have borrowed some part from it.
-But with the dependence on the number of test cases, as well as using the `readAns` paradigm, the code is significantly shorten.
+With the dependence on the number of test cases, as well as using the `readAns` paradigm, the code is significantly shorten.

-Here I used a function here called `quitif(condition, verdict, message)`.
+Here I used a function `stream.quitif(condition, verdict, message)`.
 If the `condition` is `true`, then the `verdict` will be returned with the `message`.
-If used with the input stream (`inf`) or the answer stream (`ansf`), then the verdict will always be `_fail`, no matter what is passed to the second parameter.
+But if used with the input stream (`inf`) or the answer stream (`ansf`), then the verdict will always be `_fail`, no matter what is passed to the second parameter.
 This make sense because the input should be correct (validated by the validator), and the answer should also be correct before passing to the checker.
-And in case of failure, that's mean the there might be a bug in our checker or the solution.
+And in case of failure, that's mean the there might be a bug in the checker or the solution.

 #### Adding the checker tests
 As in the case of the validator, we must also test the checker.
 And as before, the tests must [cover][test-coverange] the functionalities that we wanted to test.
 And in this case:
-- The token format (should be `YES` or `NO` case insensitive).
+- The token format (should be `YES` or `NO` case _insensitive_).
 - The number of tokens (should not be less or more than the number of test cases).
 - The participant's answer and the jury's answer must be matched.